canalplus/rx-player/doc/Getting_Started/Troubleshooting.md

 [`wantedBufferAhead`](../api/Creating_a_Player.md#wantedbufferahead) constructor option or [`setWantedBufferAhead`](../api/Buffer_Control/setWantedBufferAhead.md) method).

-If you want even a more precize control over memory usage of media data, you can set the "maximum video buffer size" setting through either:
+If you want even more precise control over memory usage of media data, you can set the "maximum video buffer size" setting through either:

 - the [`maxVideoBufferSize`](../api/Creating_a_Player.md#maxvideobuffersize) constructor